pffy/decoy-app/README.md

 6. **Create a new project.** Enter the new project name when prompted.

-7. Find the billing accounts we created in an earlier lesson:
+7. Find the billing account we created in an earlier lesson:
 ```bash
 $ gcloud beta billing accounts list
 ```